Education & Training job market report cover, Kansas City, MO-KS, 2026-06

 Market rating: competitive | Confidence: Medium

-Main caution: The biggest mistake is assuming this is a remote-friendly or premium-pay market; about 95% of local postings are on-site, less than 5% are remote, and posted pay mostly centers on about $45k to $60k.[8][12]
+Main caution: The biggest trap is assuming this market is remote-friendly or sponsorship-friendly; about 95% of postings are on-site and less than 5% of postings that state a policy mention visa sponsorship.[3][29]

 What Changed Recently